for-giobbe/phy/Building a Tree in a ML Framework.md

 Several metrics of clade support are possible and should be combined to gain more confidence.
-Here are the more frequently used in IQ-Tree:
+Here are the more frequently used in IQ-TREE:

 * Parametric & Nonparametric bootstrap
 * SH-like approximate likelihood ratio test